-Inter provincial travel is permitted for any reason.
+Inter provincial travel for leisure may resume.

 11. RANGE OF MEASURES TO SUPPORT THE RECOVERY OF THE ECONOMY FOLLOWING THE CIVIL UNREST

 To support those who have no means of supporting themselves, government is reinstating the Social Relief of Distress Grant (Grant) to provide a monthly payment of R350 until the end of March 2022.